RedTurtle/collective.limitfilesizepanel/README.rst

 If some users need to bypass the validation and upload some larger files, there is a new permission "*collective.limitfilesizepanel: Manage limit file size settings*" that allows to do this.

-You only need to set (permanently or temporary) this permission to some roles, and they'll have no upload limits.
+You only need to set this permission to some roles, and they'll have no upload limits.

 Dependencies
 ============